 Hidden among the lush undulating hills of Bali’s culture-rich highlands, The Chedi Club at Tanah Gajah sits among thriving rice fields as far as the eye can see.
 Just outside the artists’ village of Ubud, the former estate of Hendra Hadiprana, one of Indonesia’s most respected art collectors, has been transformed into an intimate retreat with twenty individual villas, set amongst more than 12 acres of emerald green rice paddies.

-At the entrance, an arrangement of flower-adorned Ganesha sculptures lends a spiritual ambiance, while the property itself features serene lotus ponds, reflecting pools and private villas.
+An arrangement of flower-adorned Ganesha sculptures lends a spiritual ambiance at the entrance, while the property itself features serene lotus ponds, reflecting pools, and private villas.

 The interiors blend harmoniously into the landscapes, and each villa has its own butler to help with everything from unpacking to poolside pampering.
 Those seeking serenity and rejuvenation will find both in abundance at The Spa, nestled at one edge of the seemingly endless paddy fields.